 (with Kiran Kandade) I was talking with a colleague who mentioned about a possible upcoming change initiative for a small town and we were exchanging ideas.
 The background of the town is not unlike that which many other towns and communities all over the world are facing.
 Weak economy, conflicts between various factions, and limited (if any) discussions on the visions and possibilities for the future.
 As jobs keep vanishing, the younger people are fleeing, leaving behind an ageing population facing extreme economic inequality.
 On the positive side, there is a lot of natural beauty in the form of a lake and a river that runs through the town, a rich heritage and history as well as a sense of belonging and community among those still there.
 The project will support people’s mind change by giving them tools for shifting their beliefs.
 And one analogy has popped up in our…

 Why Analysis Is Not Enough And Passion Is So Important A Story From Henry Mintzberg by Karl Moore (Mc Gill University) In the Analytic module of our International Masters In Practicing Management and our Advanced Leadership Program for executives, my colleague Henry Mintzberg likes to use this story to show how analysis can get in the way of really understanding an organization and its purpose.
 “A young, enthusiastic MBA was finally given the opportunity to apply his learning.
 He was asked to carry out a survey of a group with which he was not normally familiar and submit recommendations as to how its efficiency could be increased.
 He selected as his target a symphony orchestra.
-Having read up on the tools of the trade, he attended his first concert and submitted the following analysis: ...
-Get the whole article here
+Having read up on the tools of the trade, he attended his first concert and submitted the following analysis: For considerable periods, the four oboe players had nothing to do.
+The number of oboes should therefore be…

 Positive approaches couldn’t be the same, but positive confrontation opens more opportunities to create new meaning, for both counterpart.
 Kiran Kandade is an International Organisation Development Consultant based in Singapore.
 Her approach is deeply based on the improvement of Appreciative Inquiry to create organisational changes.
 Kiran is an appreciated colleague and a good friend.
 Recently we “argued” about life lessons: do they come to us just by successes or even by failures? ...
 Get the whole article here